Simulated LSST Observations of Real Metre-scale Imminent Impactors: Data

 \subsubsection{\texttt{Sorcha} Ephemeris Generation}

 First, \texttt{Sorcha} ingests the orbital elements of the objects into REBOUND, a N-body particle integrator \citep{Rein12}.
 REBOUND's extension ASSIST \citep{Holman23} populates a simulation with Solar System objects using the SPICE resources files described in \citet{Acton96} and \citet{Acton18}, and uses its 15th order Gauss-Radau integrator IAS15 \citep{Rein15} to generate a 10-year ephemeris for each test object.

-See \citet{Holman25} for a more detailed description of \texttt{Sorcha}'s ephemeris generation.
+While \texttt{Sorcha} is a highly accurate software, it (and the underlying REBOUND/ASSIST framework) need to be treated carefully when dealing with close approaches and impactors.
+Within our version of \texttt{Sorcha}, we set the accuracy parameter to 10$^{-6}$ days, initial timestep to 10$^{-6}$ days, and minimum timestep to 10$^{-9}$ days, which balance accuracy and compute time for close approaches (Chow, I., personal communication).
+In addition to this, we also increase the texttt{ar\_n\_sub\_intervals} parameter in the configuration file to 500, as suggested for modelling close approaches and Earth impactors\footnote{https://sorcha.readthedocs.io/en/latest/advanced.html}.